 Dana Point is a gorgeous city in Orange County, known as one of the best surfing areas in Southern California.
 The city is home to the lively Dana Point Harbor, one of Orange County's few public harbors, which provides access to nearby Catalina Island via the daily Catalina Express ferry service.
-Area visitors can embark on a wide variety of watersporting adventures from the harbor, including parasailing excursions and whale and dolphin watching charters.
+Area visitors can embark on a wide variety of water adventures from the harbor, including parasailing excursions and whale and dolphin watching charters.

 1. Salt Creek Beach

 On its southern end, the Monarch Bay Beach Club offers exclusive members-only dining and drinks.
 Visitors come from all around Orange County to swim, surf, and bodyboard at this picturesque beach, which is also beloved as a family-friendly splashing and beachcombing spot for its many tide pools exposed at low tide.

 11 Ritz-Carlton Drive, Dana Point, CA 92629

 2. Dana Point Harbor

 © Newport Coast Media/Fotolia.com

 34571 Golden Lantern Street, Dana Point, CA 92629, Phone: 949-388-3663

-3.The Ocean Institute
+3. Ocean Institute

 © The Ocean Institute